ML-Modular-Team/ML_modular_synth/README.md

 We calculate the DFT frequencies and amplitudes with the Fast Fourier Transform algorithm.

-We then calculate the vectors containing the spectral product frequencies and amplitudes.
-### Source loudness and its reconstruction for sample n°5
 ![dddd ](Images/Spectrum.png "DFT Signal Spectrum" )

 # Find the maximum of the spectral product

 # We then calculate the vectors containing the spectral product frequencies and amplitudes.
-### Source loudness and its reconstruction for sample n°5

 ![dddd ](Images/fo_estimation.png  "Maximum amplitude estimation" )